-Previous projects In 'Our research' Our researchProjectsPrevious projectsDoctoral researchers Back to 'Institute for German Studies' Global Crises and What it Means to be German (Jan 2017 - Dec 2017) DescriptionGlobal Crises will bring together the research completed during three previous DAAD-funded IGS research projects - Zeitgeist (2011-2012), Worldviews (2013-2014) and (Not) Made in Germany (2015-2016) - in order to explore the intersections between these different areas of work.
+Previous projects In 'Our research' Our researchDoctoral researchers Back to 'Institute for German Studies' Global Crises and What it Means to be German (Jan 2017 - Dec 2017) DescriptionGlobal Crises brought together the research completed during three previous DAAD-funded IGS research projects - Zeitgeist (2011-2012), Worldviews (2013-2014) and (Not) Made in Germany (2015-2016).
 (Not) Made in Germany?
-Imagining Germany from the Outside (Jan 2015 - Dec 2016) DescriptionThrough this project the IGS Birmingham will consolidate and expand its role as a primary hub for the support and inspiration of German Studies in the United Kingdom, as well as its reputation as a leading global research centre.
-Funding is sought to establish a high-profile academic network: (Not) Made in Germany: Imagining Germany from the Outside.
-The network will bring staff and postgraduate students from German universities and the worldwide DAAD German Studies Centres to the IGS in a series of five research visits focused around the core themes of the project.
-The German Past and the Contemporary World: The domestic and foreign politics of memory (Jan 2013 - Dec 2014) DescriptionThe project aims to examine in detail the interaction beween collective memory, policy elaboration, and the personal remembering of different individuals and social groups.
-The project will bring together an interdisciplinary group of scholars to consider the continuing impact of 20th-century German history, particularly the legacy of fascist and communist dictatorships, on 21st-century political decision-making.
+Imagining Germany from the Outside (Jan 2015 - Dec 2016) DescriptionThrough this project the IGS consolidated and expanded its role as a primary hub for the support and inspiration of German Studies in the United Kingdom, as well as its reputation as a leading global research centre.
+The German Past and the Contemporary World: The domestic and foreign politics of memory (Jan 2013 - Dec 2014) DescriptionThe projectt examined in detail the interaction beween collective memory, policy elaboration, and the personal remembering of different individuals and social groups.
 Zeitgeist.
 What does it mean to be German in the 21st century?
 (2010 - 13) DescriptionWhat does it mean to be German in the 21st century?
-To inherit a difficult history and be subject to national stereotypes — or much more than that?
-Germany and the Future of Europe (2003 - 04) DescriptionThe aim of this research project, funded by the James Madison Trust, was to explore the contribution of German ideas and actions in shaping the debate on the future of Europe that has unfolded since the 2000 Intergovernmental Conference, which culminated at the European Summit at Nice.
+To inherit a difficult history and be subject to national stereotypes or much more than that?
+Germany and the Future of Europe (2003 - 04) DescriptionThis project, funded by the James Madison Trust, explored the contribution of German ideas and actions in shaping the debate on the future of Europe.
 The Search for Solutions: Policy Learning in Britain and Germany (1994 - 04) DescriptionThe Institute for German Studies celebrated its tenth anniversary in 2004 with a series of policy workshops.
-The series brought together high-level invited participants from the UK and Germany in order to discuss and debate common policy challenges and solutions...
 Political Participation of Young People in Europe' (EUYOUPART) (2003) DescriptionThe aim of the study was to look into youth political participation from the perspective of public policy, NGOs, academic literature, and – most importantly – from young people themselves.
 Intergovernmental Relations and the EU (2001 - 03) DescriptionThis project formed part of the research programme, headed by the Constitution Unit at UCL, on "Nations and Regions: The Dynamics of Devolution" funded by the Leverhulme Trust.
 Policy Transfer and Programmatic Change in Communist Successor Parties in East-Central Europe 2001 - 03) DescriptionThe aim of the project was to analyse programmatic change in the Communist Successor Parties (CSPs) of East Central Europe.
 Political scandals and the trust of citizens in German federal institutions (2001 - 02) DescriptionThe relationship between corruption (in the form of 'political scandals') and the trust of citizens in German federal institutions.
-Multi-Level Electoral Competition and Regional Party Systems (2000 - 01) DescriptionThe process of constitutional change that Tony Blair's Labour Government set in motion after its election in May 1997 spawned new arenas of electoral competition environments in Scotland, Wales and Northern Ireland.
-In view of these processes of devolution the Leverhulme Trust funded a series of projects with the aim of investigating how, and to what extent, these changes were likely to affect politics in the individual nations as well as in Britain as a whole.
+Multi-Level Electoral Competition and Regional Party Systems (2000 - 01) DescriptionThe process of constitutional change spawned new arenas of electoral competition environments.
+In view of these processes of devolution the Leverhulme Trust funded a series of projects.